sehHeiden/poll_election_bavaria_2023/readme.md

 A wide set of topics have been selected to retrieve a maximum of taged posts.
 Due to the concept of federation of instances, it is possible that not all instances share posts, or not all posts.
 Still only a single instance have been monitored to reduce the need of removing doublicates with different ids on each instance.

-Search of posts without the need of tags, has been released during the monitoring with Mastodon version 4.2 in the end of September 2023.
-It was added on October 3rd on chaos.social.
-Reindexing stated have been finished on October 5th.
-The search was added on October 7th to the monitoring.
+Search of posts without the need of tags, has been released during the monitoring with Mastodon version 4.2 in the end of Sep.
+2023.
+It was added on Oct.
+3rd on chaos.social.
+Reindexing stated have been finished on Oct.
+5th.
+The search was added on Oct.
+7th to the monitoring.

 We retrieve the tags via the public timeline of the instance and the search via the seach api